nich-o-las/password_generator/README.md

 #password-generator

-A random password generator created using html, css, and javascript.
+### A random password generator created using html, css, and javascript/jQuery.

-User is able to select whether the password contains upper-case letters, lower-case letters, numbers, symbols, or any combination of all 4.
+## User Story:
+### As a privacy-concerned citizen:
+1. I would like to create a secure password.
+2. I would like to be able to select which characters my password will consist of (upper/lower-case letters, numbers, symbols)
-User is also to choose the number of characters in the password.
+3. I would like to be able to choose the length of my password.